Mary Richardson: Life

 She grew up in Belleville, Ontario, Canada.

 In 1898, she travelled to Paris and Italy.

-She lived in Bloomsbury, and witnessed Black Friday.
+She lived in Bloomsbury, London, England, and witnessed Black Friday in London in 1910.

-Richardson was a noted writer who published a novel, Matilda and Marcus (1915), and three volumes of poetry, Symbol Songs (1916), Wilderness Love Songs (1917), and Cornish Headlands (1920).
+Richardson published a novel, Matilda and Marcus (1915), and three volumes of poetry, Symbol Songs (1916), Wilderness Love Songs (1917), and Cornish Headlands (1920).

-Richardson's Militant actions
+Militant actions

-At the beginning of the 20th century, the suffragette movement, frustrated by a failure to achieve equal voting rights for women, began adopting increasingly militant tactics.
-In particular, the Women's Social and Political Union (WSPU), led by the charismatic Emmeline Pankhurst, frequently endorsed the use of property destruction to bring attention to the issue of women's suffrage.
+At the beginning of the 20th century, the British suffragette movement, frustrated by a failure to achieve equal voting rights for women, began adopting increasingly militant tactics.
+In particular, the Women's Social and Political Union (WSPU), led by Emmeline Pankhurst, frequently endorsed the use of property destruction to bring attention to the issue of women's suffrage.
 Richardson was a devoted supporter of Pankhurst and a member of the WSPU.
 Richardson joined Helen Craggs at the Women's Press shop and told her of the abuse from men (obscene remarks) and customers tearing up materials.

 Richardson claimed to be at the Epsom races on Derby Day, 4 June 1913, when Emily Davison jumped in front of the King's horse.
 Emily Davison died in Epsom Cottage Hospital; Mary Richardson was reportedly chased and beaten by an angry mob but was given refuge in Epsom Downs station by a railway porter.

 She committed a number of acts of arson, smashed windows at the Home Office and bombed a railway station.
 She was arrested nine times, receiving prison terms totalling more than three years.
-She was one of the first two women force-fed and released to recover and be re-arrested under the 1913 Cat and Mouse Act, Prisoners (Temporary Discharge for Ill Health) Act 1913, serving her sentences in HM Prison Holloway.

-Richardson had been given the Hunger Strike Medal 'for Valour' by WSPU.
+She was one of the first two women force-fed for hunger-striking, then released to recover and be re-arrested under the 1913 Cat and Mouse Act, Prisoners (Temporary Discharge for Ill Health) Act 1913, serving her sentences in HM Prison Holloway.
+Richardson was given the Hunger Strike Medal 'for Valour' by WSPU, and was proud of being awarded more bars for strikes than anyone else.

-Richardson would recover at the cottage of Lillian Dove-Willcox in the Wye valley.
-She was devoted to Dove-Willcox and wrote poetry about her love for her.
+After one of her hunger strikes Richardson recovered at the cottage of Lillian Dove-Willcox in the Wye valley.
+She was devoted to Dove-Willcox and wrote the poem The Translation of the Love I Bear Lillian Dove.